Images have been unveiled at MIPIM Cannes of what Wolverhampton’s new state-of-the-art railway station will look like.

 Wolverhampton’s multi-million pound Interchange project has been given a further boost with the showpiece i10 building set to be completed next week.

-i10 will provide the only top grade office accommodation in the city and is a key component in the council’s £10.6 million office, check retail and leisure development in this area.
+i10 will provide the only top grade office accommodation in the city and is a key component in the council’s £10.6 million office, retail and leisure development in this area.

 It comprises 28,000 sq ft of BREEAM Excellent standard office accommodation arranged over three floors, which sits above 12,400 sq ft of leisure and retail accommodation.